Mailtrain-org/mailtrain/docs/README.md

 If you are using the bundled ZoneMTA then you should make sure you are using a proper PTR record for your server.
 For example if you use DigitalOcean then PTR is set automatically (it's the droplet name, so make sure your droplet name is the same as the domain name you are running Mailtrain from).
 If you use AWS then you can request setting up PTR records using [this form](https://portal.aws.amazon.com/gp/aws/html-forms-controller/contactus/ec2-email-limit-rdns-request) (requires authentication).
 Otherwise you would have to check from your service provider, hot to get the PTR record changed.
 Everything should work without the PTR record but setting it up correctly improves the deliverability a lot.

+If you are using the builtin Zone-MTA, make sure the configured pool name matches the PTR record.

 ##### 7. Ready to send!

 With proper SPF, DKIM and PTR records (DMARC wouldn't hurt either) I got perfect 10/10 score out from [MailTester](https://www.mail-tester.com/) when sending a campaign message to a MailTester test address.
 I did not have VERP turned on, so the sender address matched return path address.